firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/getting-started.md

 ## Configuration

-This section will walk you through the configuration process of the Firebase UI Storage
+This section will walk you through the configuration process for Firebase UI Storage

 ### macOS